 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Adjuvant radiation therapy is radiation treatment after surgery.
 It is effective in reducing the chance of breast cancer returning in both the breast and the chest wall.
-Adjuvant radiation therapy is nearly always recommended for people with inflammatory breast cancer after mastectomy, because of the high risk of cancer cells remaining in the chest wall.
+Adjuvant radiation therapy is nearly always recommended for people with inflammatory breast cancer after mastectomy because of the high risk of cancer cells remaining in the chest wall.

 Standard radiation therapy after a mastectomy is given to the chest wall for 5 days (Monday through Friday) for 5 to 6 weeks.

 Standard radiation therapy after a lumpectomy is external-beam radiation therapy given daily.
 This usually includes radiation therapy to the whole breast for several weeks, depending on whether the cancer had spread to the lymph nodes.
 It is then followed by a more focused treatment to the area where the tumor was located in the breast for the remaining treatments.
-This focused part of the treatment, called a boost, is standard for women with invasive breast cancer to reduce the risk of a recurrence in the breast.
+This focused part of the treatment, called a boost, is standard for people with invasive breast cancer to reduce the risk of a recurrence in the breast.

 If there is evidence of cancer in the underarm lymph nodes, radiation therapy may also be given to the lymph node areas in the neck or underarm near the breast or chest wall.
 There has been growing interest in newer radiation regimens to shorten the length of treatment from 6 to 7 weeks to 3 to 4 weeks.
 However, these regimens have not been studied in people with inflammatory breast cancer.
 As always, talk with your doctor about your options for radiation therapy, as well as the risks and benefits of these options.